marcalpla/kestra-aws-lab/README.md

 ./run.sh -r AWS_REGION -n NAME [-a AWS_PROFILE]
 ```

-The Kestra and Postgres services will mount the volumes to ensure data persistence.
+The Kestra and Database services will mount the volumes to ensure data persistence.

 ### Stopping